 Commitment to Your Goals

 Inbound is not for the faint of heart.
 You must be committed to your goals if you are going to see results.
 When I began implementing Inbound for myself, I wrote three pieces of new content each week for a year before I really started to see a return on my investment.
 That’s right; it took over a year.
 But that foundation has led to more than 10x growth in revenue.

 Make sure that you set both long-term and short-term goals.
 The long-term goals will keep you focused, and the short-term goals will help keep you going.
 Success never happens overnight, but what you put in each day starts to compound over time.
 If you are considering Inbound, you need to have the heart to stay in the game for the long haul.

-While Inbound Marketing is a trendy topic, it's not for everyone.
-But for those that meet all or most of the criteria above, Inbound Marketing can pay off huge in the long run.
+While Inbound Marketing is a trendy topic, it’s not for everyone.
+But for those that meet all or most of the criteria above, Inbound Marketing can pay off hugely in the long run.